mikecroucher/R_awareness/README.md

 This is designed to be a self-directed study session where you work through the material at your own pace.
 It is designed to give IT Support staff an idea of what R can do along with an outline of the eco-system of tools that exist alongside it.

+## Presentation

+The introductory presentation that goes with this material can be found at [http://mikecroucher.github.io/R_awareness/#/ ](http://mikecroucher.github.io/R_awareness/#/)

 ## What is R?

 R is a free, open-source programming language that has very strong support for statistics.
 It was originally developed as an open source implementation of the [S Programming language](https://en.wikipedia.org/wiki/S_(programming_language)).